cshaa/digital-garden/static/articles/tech/degoogle-oneplus.md

 8. Once the fastboot is unlocked, reboot the phone to OS (either by choosing something like “Reboot to System” on the phone, or by `fastboot reboot`, or by turning it off and on again).

 9. Upgrade the phone to OxygenOS 12.
 Installing all the available updates via _Settings_ might be enough, but if your specific phone is still in OOS12 beta, you'll have to upgrade manually – see the [community.oneplus.com](https://community.oneplus.com/) forums again.
+If you don't succeed in finding an image that works, you can also check the XDA Forums again – for example with Nord I had to use the Indian OOS12 Beta 2 image from [here](https://xdaforums.com/t/oneplus-nord-rom-ota-oxygen-os-repo-of-oxygen-os-builds.4138085/).

 10. On your PC, go to [LineageOS devices page](https://wiki.lineageos.org/devices/#oneplus), select your device, download the latest LineageOS build (most probably it will be four files: `lineage-xxx.zip`, `boot.img`, `dtbo.img` and `vbmeta.img`).
 Then follow the step by step guide there.